Safety Verification of Declarative Smart Contracts: Related work

 \section{Related work}

-\textbf{Verification of Solidity smart contracts.} Solc~\cite{marescotti2020accurate}, Solc-verify~\cite{hajdu2019solc}, Zeus~\cite{kalra2018zeus}, Verisol~\cite{wang2019formal}, and Verx~\cite{permenev2020verx} perform safety verification for smart contracts.
+\textbf{Smart contract verification.} Solc~\cite{marescotti2020accurate}, Solc-verify~\cite{hajdu2019solc}, Zeus~\cite{kalra2018zeus}, Verisol~\cite{wang2019formal}, and Verx~\cite{permenev2020verx} perform safety verification for Solidity smart contracts.
 Similar to \proto, they infer inductive invariants to perform sound verification of safety properties.
 They also generate counter-examples as a sequence of transactions to disprove the safety properties.
 SmartACE~\cite{wesley2022verifying} is a safety verification framework that incorporates a wide variety of verification techniques, including fuzzing, bounded model checking, symbolic execution, etc. In addition to safety properties, SmartPulse~\cite{stephens2021smartpulse} supports liveness verification.
 It leverages the counterexample-guided abstraction refinement (CEGAR) paradigm to perform efficient model checking, and can generate attacks given an environment model.

 \proto differs from these work in that it uses a high-level executable specification, DeCon, as the verification target.
-Such high-level modeling improves verification efficiency, but it also means that \proto can only apply to smart contracts written in DeCon, which is a new language, while the other tools can work on most existing smart contracts in Solidity.
+Such high-level modeling improves verification efficiency, but it also means that \proto can only apply to smart contracts written in DeCon, while the other tools can work on most existing smart contracts in Solidity or Move.

+The Move Prover~\cite{dill2022fast} (MVP) is a formal verifier for smart contracts written in the Move language~\cite{move}.
+Similar to DCV, MVP also verifies safety properties.
+However, they target different languages and blockchain platforms.
+DCV is based on DeCon, which is declarative and more abstract, while Move is imperative.
+In addition, Move contracts work on the Diem blockchain, while DeCon currently supports Ethereum and Solidity.
+Despite the differences, we believe DCV could also benefit Move.
+An interesting future direction would be to implement a Move compiler for DeCon, so that DeCon can serve as a declarative specification for smart contracts on the Diem blockchain, while Move as the implementation language can provide better support for other verification tasks.

 \textbf{Formal semantics of smart contracts.} KEVM~\cite{chen2018language} introduces formal semantics for smart contracts, and can automatically verify that a Solidity program (its compiled EVM bytecode) implements the formal semantics specified in KEVM.
 This verification is also sound, but it focuses on the functional correctness of each Solidity function, instead of the state invariants across multiple transactions.